Elijah-1994/Hangman-Project/README.md

 The play game method contains the logic of the game and determines how the game will end.
 The logic behind this method is to determine if the user will win or loose the game and to keep the game loop running until this result is determined.

 In order to complete this logic a while loop is coded which first checks if the number of lives is 0 which means the user looses and the loop is broken.
 If not then an elif statement is used to call the __check_guess method__ so that the player can enter another letter.
 If the number of lives is not 0 and the number of letters is 0 then the player will win the game and the while loop will break.
-Since parameters initialised in the __init__ method are only the first instance of the class, the parameters are only defined within the __init__ method and cannot be called in other methods.
+The parameters are only defined within the __init__ method and cannot be called in other methods.
 In order to call the methods in the class and check the parameters within the __play_game method__ the function and parameter calls should start with game.method or parameter.